PE News Sept. – Dec. 2021

 4th , 5th & 6th grade

 Students in grades 4 – 6 have been busy getting “fit” in physical education class.
 We are preparing for the CT State mandated physical fitness assessment.
 To view the test administration manual go to www.ct.gov/sde/physicaleducation, which includes videos of how to perform each test item, provides the test item audio cadences as well as the state standards for health related fitness zones.
-The formal assessment will occur in mid-November into Dec.
+The formal assessment will occur in the end of Oct to mid-November.
 The four test items are: curl-ups to measure abdominal strength, push-ups to measure shoulder strength, the sit and reach to measure muscle flexibility and the 20 meter Pacer to measure cardiovascular endurance.
 After completion of the test our next step is to look at our results and make an action plan to improve their fitness levels.
 Practicing the test items at home will help your child master this test.
 In PE class we will be doing a variety of exercises to help improve muscle strength and will also be jogging to improve running endurance.
-Sports that will be introduced will include speedball, soccer, volleyball and basketball.
+Sports that will be introduced will include speedball, soccer, ultimate frisbee, volleyball and basketball.

 2nd & 3rd grade

 Students in 2nd and 3rd grades will have their locomotor and gross motor skills evaluated as well as a basic fitness assessment.
-We will be emphasizing endurance running to music of which they will be using stopwatches to time themselves.
-We will also work on core (abdominal and back) strength and flexibility.
+In warm up they will learn a variety of yoga poses to help with strength, flexibility and coordination.
 Students will learn 6 different strength exercises that they will perform anywhere from 30 seconds to 3 minutes.
-PE skills to be introduced will be scooter play, ball skills of kicking, catching and throwing, balance, tumbling skills, parachute play and will learn a variety of cooperative games.
+PE skills to be introduced will be scooter play, ball skills of kicking, catching and throwing, balance, tumbling skills, parachute play as well as learning a variety of cooperative games.
 Students will also be introduced to a variety of PE equipment such as hula hoops and juggling scarves.

 1st grade & Kindergarten